If Your Breath Test Results Are High…

 Florida Law Fails to Preserve Breath Test Samples for Later Independent Tests

 Perhaps the greatest shortcoming in Florida’s breath testing program is the failure to capture and preserve breath test samples.
 Most people are familiar with the idea that blood that is properly collected in a tube can later be tested by an independent lab (We have all seen CSI!)
-However, most people are unaware that breath samples, although capable of being preserved for re-testing, that is not the practice in the State of Florida.
+However, most people are unaware that breath samples, although capable of being preserved for re-testing, are not the practice in the State of Florida.
 This is something the Intoxilyzer 8000 is already outfitted to accomplish.
 The practice is known as “trapping,” and permits an extra sample of the driver’s breath to be stored in an inexpensive ampoule for later independent testing.
 Such a practice is already in use in other states.
 Drivers in those states have the benefit of having their “trapped” breath sample independently analyzed by a laboratory implementing “gas chromatography.”
-This technology is far superior to the “infrared absorption spectroscopy” used by the Intoxilyzer and considered the most accurate and reliable method of determining ethyl alcohol in body fluids and gases.
+This technology is far superior to the “infrared absorption spectroscopy” used by the Intoxilyzer and considered the most accurate and reliable method of determining ethyl alcohol in body fluids and gasses.
 If you guessed that gas chromatography was the process used in analyzing blood, you were correct!

 Gas Chromatography – The Gold Standard of Testing